 Selected departures April to October 2017

-You should arrive at the airport to take your flight to Dubrovnik or Split.
+You should arrive at the airport to take your flight to Dubrovnik or Split from your selected airport.
 On arrival, you will be taken to one of our carefully chosen four-star hotels for three nights with dinner, which will vary according to the date and flight you select.
+The rest of the day will be spent at leisure, allowing you time to settle into the hotel and start exploring if you wish.

 After breakfast we take the drive inland to the Krka Valley where the River Krka flows through a series of gorges, lakes and rapids before meeting the sea.
 The whole valley has been awarded national park status and today we will visit part of this stunning area.
 It is home to an eye-catching series of lakes where water cascades from one to the next in an extensive series of interlocking, dramatic waterfalls and cataracts.
 Due to minerals dissolved in the water, the colours change from turquoise to azure-blue and vibrant green to steel-like greys.
 With reflections of the surrounding majestic peaks and luxuriant forests dancing on the mirror-like lakes, it is impossible not to be awe struck.
 We will see one of the most dramatic stretches of the river where several tiers of waterfall tumble magnificently into a broad, shallow pool where you may swim should you wish.
 We will spend some time taking in the beautiful surroundings before returning to our hotel during the afternoon.